-It's summer, it's hot, and no one wants to be in the kitchen, but the juicy burgers you just grilled up are calling out for French fries.
-It turns out, you don't need to heat up the oven (and therefore your entire house) at all.
-Let us introduce you to fries...on the grill!
-This ingenious cooking method ensures that the spuds still turn out incredibly crispy—and makes it easy to smother the batons in an array of delicious toppings.
+It's summer, it's hot, and no one wants to be in the kitchen, but the juicy burgers on the grill are just calling for French fries on the side.
+Luckily, you don't need to heat up the oven (or fryer) because frozen French fries can be made on the grill.
+This ingenious cooking method ensures that the spuds still turn out incredibly crispy—and makes it easy to smother the fries in cheese, bacon, and chives.

 - 6 slices yellow American cheese